technologEEE-NJ/oxygendiscord/README.md

 A1: [Click here to download the application](https://discordapp.com/download).\
 A2: You can also:[Click here to "Open Discord in your browswer"](https://discordapp.com/)

+Note: It is preferrable to download the Discord App opposed to using the web browser.
+The downloaded application offers a more consistent user experience and has more features like streaming and enhanced push-to-talk.

+Note: If you choose to use the web browser version, use Chrome or Firefox for best experience (Safari and Edge/IE have bugs).

 Q: How do I join the server?\
 A: We will send out a link to join the discord server.
 TODO